 Whatever goal you choose, make sure you frame it as a SMART goal that reflects your circumstances and style.

-Creating goals that are specific, measurable, and meaningful can help you two keep on track and achieve them.
+Automating your payments can help you stay on track and achieve them.

 Jumpstart Your Marriage and Money